-The 2020 program will be held on and the Bellarmine University campus in Louisville, the Centre College campus in Danville, and the Morehead State University campus in Morehead.
+The 2023 program will be held on three campus sites: Centre College in Danville, Morehead State University in Morehead, and Murray State University in Murray.
 Governor's Scholars are drawn from across Kentucky and represent the diversity of the Commonwealth.